 Archive of Destruction

-Archive of Destruction is a research project I've been developing since 2011, looking at public art which has been destroyed by natural causes or by human action through fear, boredom, rage, entropy, greed and love.
+is a research project I've been developing since 2011, looking at public art which has been destroyed by natural causes or by human action through fear, boredom, rage, entropy, greed and love.

-I'm working with graphic designers Daly & Lyon and Flat Time House
+Working with graphic designers Daly & Lyon and Flat Time House

 I've organised, and taken part in, a number of events and symposia on the subject over the last ten years including ones with the V&A, Flat Time House, TAAK (with James Beckett in Amsterdam) and University of Essex.